 The show featured some ingeniously entertaining ideas, including “Kitten Kong” where a giant kitten terrorised London, and an episode which showed only too clearly the dire consequences should there be a breeding epidemic of Rolf Harrises!

-Like live-action versions of a Warner Brothers cartoons, episodes incorporated speeded-up footage, sight gags, surrealism, and good old-fashioned violent slapstick.
+Like live-action versions of Warner Brothers cartoons, episodes incorporated speeded-up footage, sight gags, surrealism, and good old-fashioned violent slapstick.

 Each show would feature a song played during the chase sequences.
 Bill Oddie and Michael Gibbs wrote all the music, including the classic Funky Gibbon.
 Most episodes also included one or a few mock TV advertisements, which delightfully sent up the genre.

-For the most part the shows were fairly lightweight, although one programme did attack apartheid and showed a South African piano with only white keys and a zebra crossing where pedestrians avoided the black strips.
+For the most part, the shows were fairly lightweight, although one programme did attack apartheid and showed a South African piano with only white keys and a zebra crossing where pedestrians avoided the black strips.

-The BBC seemed to treat The Goodies as virtually a children’s programme, a state of affairs that led to them become increasingly disillusioned with the Corporation.
+The BBC seemed to treat The Goodies as virtually a children’s programme, a state of affairs that led to them becoming increasingly disillusioned with the Corporation.
 Critics never accorded The Goodies the same degree of cultural standing as Monty Pythons Flying Circus, probably considering their corny jokes and blatant slapstick less worthy than the Pythons’ verbal artistry.

 If this snub bothered The Goodies they did not show it, and in one famous sequence they even featured John Cleese in a cameo role, as a genie taunting them with the jibe “Kids’ programme!”.